 This is a fun project, i wanted to experiment with signalR streaming and it worked as i expected.
 Soon, We are going to have lot more new stuffs coming in SignalR (IAsyncEnumerable) which will make even better for many other real time scenarios.
 I have uploaded the source code in my github repository.

-i am a huge fan of signalR and the creator of signalR.
-I just noticed while preparing for this article , David Fowler had mentioned my tweet in his timeline and i am so happy for that.
+i am a huge fan of signalR.
+Today, David Fowler, the creator of signalR mentioned my tweet in his timeline and i am so happy for that.
 This made my day. :)